 - How the right mix of speakers can help drive increased visibility for your conference and ticket sales too.

-When you think of THE leading expert on any topic, you are more likely to immediately think of a man.
+When you think of THE leading expert on any topic, you are more likely to immediately think of an older white man.
 It's OK.
 It doesn't mean you are a bad person.
-It means you have been subjected to years of brainwashing.
+It means you have been subjected to years of brainwashing - it's unconscious bias.
 You've seen the same faces and heard the same voices over and over again.
 Of course those must be the experts.
-If we insert women into speaking engagements; if event managers do their part to gender-balance their events; if reporters call on more women as expert sources, we should eventually reach gender-parity in our perception of who leads, who should be funded, who should sit on boards and who should get new opportunities.
+If we insert more women into speaking engagements; if event managers do their part to gender-balance their events; if reporters call on more women as expert sources, we should eventually reach gender-parity in our perception of who leads, who should be funded, who should sit on boards and who should get new leadership opportunities.

 Innovation Breakfast.
 MassChallenge.
 The Venture Café.
 These are all examples of important stops along the Boston Innovation Continuum.
 How does Boston nurture its startup community?
 What are the keys to creating your own Innovation Community?
 There are terrific resources, many of them free, for Boston area entrepreneurs.
 (I often give this talk at area colleges and universities.)